 Students are advised to apply to the Administration Office of the Department for a placement, after a prior agreement between the Department and the companies, clearly defining the terms of employment and work responsibilities during the internship.
-After assessing the applications by the internship program departmental coordinator, Prof. G. Marnellos and also by Permanent Teaching Staff members who are in charge of the Department's cooperation with each company, the applied students are selected to be placed to specific companies.
+After assessing the applications by the internship program departmental coordinator, and also by Permanent Teaching Staff members who are in charge of the Department's cooperation with each company, the applied students are selected to be placed to specific companies.

+The internship is optional and can replace a course of free choice as it corresponds to 5 ECTS.
 The duration of the internship is three (3) months, mainly during summertime (June, July and August).